Inflectra/spira-documentation/docs/Spira-Administration-Guide/Template-Requirements.md

 ## Workflows
 Clicking on the "Workflow" link under the Requirements heading, brings up the list of defined requirement workflows for the current template.
 A workflow is a predefined sequence of requirement statuses linked together by "workflow transitions" to enable a newly created requirement to be reviewed, prioritized, assigned, developed and tested, as well as to handle exception cases such as the case of a rejected or obsolete requirement.
 The workflow list screen for the sample template is illustrated below:

 ![](img/Template_Requirements_115.png)

 You can have as many workflows as you like in a template, but only one can be marked as the default.
 Each requirement type must be assigned to a workflow.
 To modify the name, default flag, and/or active flag of an existing workflow, change the values in the appropriate text-box, radio-button, or drop-down list and click the "Save" button.
-To add a new workflow, click the 'Add Workflow' link and a new workflow will be created with the standard SpiraPlan® steps and transitions.
+To add a new workflow, click the 'Add Workflow' link and a new workflow will be created with the standard Spira steps and transitions.

 Note: You cannot make a workflow inactive that is currently linked to a requirement type.
 This is important as all requirement types need to be linked to an active workflow at all times.

 ### Edit Workflow Details
 Clicking on the 'Steps' button of a workflow brings up the following screen that lists all the workflow steps and workflow transitions that comprise the workflow:

 ![](img/Template_Requirements_116.png)